patriciamcphee/portfolio/blog/2022-02-23-how-much-does-quality-content-matter.md

 I use the IT professional as an example because they have a hard job.
 Not one company has the same IT infrastructure implemented.
 Plus, there's a lot on their plate with supporting different operating systems, versions of applications, security and preventing intrusions, user administration, and evaluating solutions.
 Because of this, I have found that writing content for them works best if it's in a scenario or goal-based format.
 The IT Professional consults technical documentation for a reason: get answers to their questions or implement an enterprise solution end-to-end.
 This format results in giving them what they need when they need it.

 A survey conducted by the author and content strategist Rachel McConnel clearly recognized how quality content adds value.
-However, it also recognized the adverse business impact of letting just *anyone* create the content.
+However, this same survey also recognized the adverse business impact of letting just *anyone* create the content.
 But at the moment, it's still a blind spot for some organizations.

 ## Ways to design and develop better content
 In addition to the dimensions to good technical documentation mentioned earlier, you'll want to understand the user journey by "designing the content."
 Content design helps you develop better content because it answers a user's need in the best way to consume it.
 Sarah Winters states in her book that content design is "…about using data and evidence to give the user what they need, at the time they need it and in a way they expect it."